Part 1: What is Zero Energy?

 The most critical difference between the traditional “net zero” and this new “zero energy” designation is as follows:

-- The net zero definition almost always addresses only the site energy usage; the annual quantity of energy consumed by the project must be less than or equal to the amount of renewable energy created onsite
+- The net zero definition almost always addresses only the site energy usage; the annual quantity of energy consumed by the project must be less than or equal to the amount of renewable energy created onsite.
+This definition is fuel-neutral, meaning production and consumption of a unit of energy is considered the same regardless if it is electricity, natural gas, etc.

-- The zero energy definition focuses on balancing onsite production with source energy usage, which accounts for the amount of energy it takes to provide the site with the energy it needs, accounting for transmission losses and energy generation efficiency.
+- The zero energy definition focuses on balancing onsite production with source energy usage, which accounts for the amount of energy it takes to provide the site with the energy it demands, accounting for transmission losses and energy generation efficiency.
+This definition is fuel-dependent, meaning the offset calculation must account for the differences in source energy needs for different fuel sources.
+One unit of natural gas consumed DOES NOT require on unit of electricity to be produced.